 This is a competitive grant with specific eligibility requirements.
-TAASA expects to fund approximately two applicants (award amounts are subject to the application review process, scoring, available funding, and demonstrated need).
+TAASA expects to fund one applicant (awards are subject to eligibility, the application review process, scoring, available funding, and demonstrated need).

 Evaluation of Applications

 Applications will be evaluated and selected based on their responses to the questions in the application.
 Priority will be given through additional points for the following: